 The IPI-REPORT parameter is present if dot11RadioMeasurementActivated is true and if IPI reporting has been turned on by the IPI-STATE parameter.
 The IPI-REPORT parameter provides a set of IPI values for a time interval.
 The set of IPI values may be used by the MAC sublayer for radio measurement(#3606) purposes.
 The set of IPI values are recent values observed by the PHY entity since the generation of the most recent PHY-TXEND.confirm, PHY-RXEND.indication, PHY-CCARESET.confirm, or (#1601)PHY-CCA.indication primitive, whichever occurred latest.

 When STATE is IDLE or when, for the type of PHY in operation, CCA is determined by a single channel, the channel-list parameter is absent.
 Otherwise, it carries a set indicating which channels are busy.
 The channel-list parameter in a PHY-CCA.indication primitive generated by a VHT STA contains at most a single element.
-Table 8-5 (The channel-list parameter elements) defines the members of this set.
+The channel-list parameter elements defines the members of this set.